kalifadan/GAN-Event/README.md

 jupyter notebook
 ```

 ## License
 This project is licensed under the MIT license.
 Check [LICENSE](LICENSE) for more information.

 ## Data
-The world event dataset is accessible in the "data" folder.
+- **World-event dataset**: The world event dataset is accessible in the "data" folder.
+- **E-commerce dataset**: We cannot disclose actual sale values due to business sensitivity.
+Therefore, we supply a mock time series as alternative.
+The user can supply a time series of sales and evaluate our models on it.